kristianwiklund/zigbee2soco/README.md

 The controller need to be named as the speaker, e.g. mqtt topic *prefix*/*speaker*, then everything works out of the box.
 This is case sensitive and *prefix* need to uniquely identify what messages are from controllers.
-Change the prefix directly in the python source.
+The *prefix* as well as the mqtt host/port are easiest changed in the docker-compose.yml file if running through docker, otherwise, go to the source or set the relevant env variables.

 You need to set debounce on the controller, see https://www.zigbee2mqtt.io/devices/E1744.html